 Unless otherwise stated, duplication of any software supplied by the University constitutes a breach of copyright regulations.

-Illegal or swapped software (including DOS) may not work on our computers.
+Illegal or swapped software (including DOS) may not work on our computers and could breach the Acceptable use of ICT resources Policy.
 Programs can harbour viruses which infect computers, consequently destroying your files and those of subsequent users.

 Computer lab maintenance schedule

-The 24 hour computer lab’s maintenance is carried out between the hours of 12:00am (midnight) and 6:00am on a staggered schedule with half of the machines in each laboratory being carried out on Saturday night and the other half undertaken on Sunday night.
+Additionally, the 24 hour computer lab has scheduled maintenance which is carried out between the hours of 12:00am (midnight) and 6:00am on a staggered schedule with half of the machines in each laboratory being carried out on Saturday night and the other half undertaken on Sunday night.

 If you are using a computer which is scheduled for maintenance at this time, a 5 minute warning notice will appear.
 Once the warning notice appears, you must save your work as the computer will be unavailable during the maintenance time frame.